chamberlain-gcc/hifi/BUILD_ANDROID.md

 Please read the [general build guide](BUILD.md) for information on building other platforms.
-Only Android specific instructions are found in this file. **Note that these instructions apply to building for Oculus Quest.**
+Only Android specific instructions are found in this file. **Note that these instructions apply to building for Oculus Quest.
+Note that a pre-built binary that can simply be downloaded would be nice, seems obvious...**

 # Dependencies